-Table 31-1 (Cont.)
+Table 34-1 (Cont.)
 B2B Infrastructure (SOA Binding)

-Area/Field Description Top 5 Recently Active Trading Partners This section shows the active trading partners with the maximum number of messages exchanged (from and to combined) during the current session of the server.
+Description This section shows the active trading partners with the maximum number of messages exchanged (from and to combined) during the current session of the server.
 The trading partners listed here are from Oracle DMS metrics, triggered by run-time sensors.
 This data is not persisted.
 Therefore, if Oracle B2B is restarted, then new data based on Oracle B2B activity appears here.
-Number of Messages Processed Shows the number of messages sent and received between the host and trading partners.
+Shows the number of messages sent and received between the host and trading partners.
 From indicates messages sent from this partner to its trading partner.
 To indicates messages received by this partner from the trading partner.
-Average Message Processing Time (sec) Shows the average document processing time, in seconds, for exchanged messages.
-Average Message Size (kb) Shows the average document size, in kilobytes, for exchanged messages.
-Errors Shows the document error count.
-Inbound Endpoints This section shows the status of the listening endpoints at the time the connection was attempted (not for a later point in time).
+Shows the average document processing time, in seconds, for exchanged messages.
+Shows the average document size, in kilobytes, for exchanged messages.
+Shows the document error count.
+This section shows the status of the listening endpoints at the time the connection was attempted (not for a later point in time).
 For example, in an EDI transaction using Generic File transport, when Oracle B2B reads from a directory, that directory is the inbound endpoint.
-Protocol Indicates the type of transport protocol used in the exchange, for example, File, AQ, and FTP, among others.
-Endpoint Indicates the location from which messages are received.
+Indicates the type of transport protocol used in the exchange, for example, File, AQ, and FTP, among others.
+Indicates the location from which messages are received.
 The endpoint can be a URL, folders, or path, among others.
-Status Indicates the status (up or down) of the endpoint (protocol) the last time a connection was attempted.
-Outbound Endpoints This section show the status of the delivery endpoints at the time the delivery was attempted (not for a later point in time).
+Indicates the status (up or down) of the endpoint (protocol) the last time a connection was attempted.
+This section show the status of the delivery endpoints at the time the delivery was attempted (not for a later point in time).
 For example, in an EDI transaction using Generic File transport, when Oracle B2B writes to a directory, that directory is the outbound endpoint.
-Protocol Indicates the type of transport protocol used in the exchange, for example, File, AQ, and FTP, among others.
-Endpoint Indicates the location to which messages are sent.
+Indicates the type of transport protocol used in the exchange, for example, File, AQ, and FTP, among others.
+Indicates the location to which messages are sent.
 The endpoint can be a URL, folders, or path, among others.
-Status Indicates the status (up or down) of the endpoint (protocol) the last time a delivery was attempted.
+Indicates the status (up or down) of the endpoint (protocol) the last time a delivery was attempted.